LaibaAh/DSA-CourseProject-Spring2021/README.md

 ## Data Structures and Algorithms
 * The main Algoritm used in this project is Dijikstra's Algorithm to find the shortest path from HU-Dukaan to Your selected destination from the dropdown menu
-* Data Structures used:
+* Data Structures Used Are:
-- Dictionary
+   1. Dictionary, Stack
-- Graph
+   2. Graph
-* The dictionary is used to store the inventory, while the graph data structures helps create the map of the university.
+* The dictionary and stacks is used to store the inventory and update items in the cart, while the graph data structures helps create the map of the university.

 ## How to get the Code Running?
 You can simply click on  https://hu-edukaan.herokuapp.com/checkoutone to see the output frontend, however to get this file running on your computer you would have to: